julionmalek/EchoEscape/README.md

 EchoEscape is designed to help users navigate through media bias and misinformation by providing:

 **Bias Checker:**
-Analyze the political bias of an article to determine if it leans left, right, or center.\n **Truthfulness Checker:**
+Analyze the political bias of an article to determine if it leans left, right, or center.
+**Truthfulness Checker:**
-Assess the credibility of the claims made in the article.\n **Article Recommender:**
+Assess the credibility of the claims made in the article.
+**Article Recommender:**
-Suggest related articles from different perspectives to give users a more balanced view of the topic.\n
+Suggest related articles from different perspectives to give users a more balanced view of the topic.

 **Future Vision**